dinesh-dscience/Ml_learning/README.md

 ### 📈 Linear Regression

 - The first step was using linear regression to predict student grades using `sklearn`
+- Using `pickle`, we can save the model with the highest accuracy